 The table on page 5 compares actual outturn expenditure incurred with the amended budgets for the year for the General Fund.
-This table reflects the Council's directorate structure during 2021/22, which is the basis for the internal management of performance against budgets, as does the Comprehensive Income & Expenditure Statement.
+This table reflects the Council's directorate structure during 2022/23, which is the basis for the internal management of performance against budgets, as does the Comprehensive Income & Expenditure Statement.

-Changes in capital charges (£3.2m) and pension adjustments (£3.3m) account for part of the movement on service directorate budgets since the original budget was approved.
+Changes in capital charges (£1.3m) and pension adjustments (-£7.5m) account for part of the movement on service directorate budgets since the original budget was approved.
 These are reversed out of the accounts and therefore there is no net change to the overall budget.
-Other significant adjustments included transfers to reserves (-£8.4m - the most significant being to the Better Care Fund Reserve and the Business Rates Reliefs Reserve) and the Dedicated Schools Grant (DSG) adjustment account (£6.7m - £4.9m of which was shown in Contributions to/(from) Earmarked Reserves in the original budget) which is an Unusable Reserve
+Other significant adjustments included transfers from reserves (£8.9m - the most significant being from the Transformation Reserve, Revenue Grants Unapplied Reserve, Better Care Fund Reserve and the Business Rates Revaluations Reserve).

-Council spending was within budget for the twenty-fourth successive year.
-The table on page 5 shows an under spend of -£1.020m occurred on the General Fund.
+Despite facing significant challenges during the year from high inflationary costs, the Council's spending was within budget for the twenty-fifth successive year.
+The table on page 5 shows an under spend of -£0.506m occurred on the General Fund.
 The most significant variances from budget are explained in the sections below.